wagood/laralist/README.md

 * Laravel [Markable](https://github.com/maize-tech/laravel-markable) allows you to easily add the markable feature to your application, as for example likes, bookmarks, favorites and so on.
 * Laravel-[model-filter](https://github.com/lacodix/laravel-model-filter/) Package allows you to filter, search and sort models while fetching from database with ease.
 It contains additional functionality to use query strings to filter, search and sort.
 * Laravel [Multipayment Gateways](https://github.com/MusahMusah/laravel-multipayment-gateways) package provides a convenient way to handle payments through multiple payment gateways in a Laravel 8, 9 and 10 application.
 The package currently supports multiple gateways such as Paystack, Flutterwave and Stripe.

+* Google [Natural Language API package for Laravel](https://github.com/JoggApp/laravel-natural-language) makes using the Google Natural Language Processing (NLP) API in your Laravel app a breeze with minimum to no configuration, clean syntax, and a consistent package API.

 * Laravel-[notification-log](https://github.com/spatie/laravel-notification-log) Package will log all the notifications sent by your app.
 This will allow you to write logic based on the notifications your app has sent.
 [DOC](https://spatie.be/docs/laravel-notification-log/v1/introduction), [Tutorial](https://freek.dev/2437-log-all-notifications-sent-by-your-laravel-app)
+* [Notion API](https://github.com/5am-code/laravel-notion-api) for Laravel is a package to effortlessly create [Notion](https://www.notion.so/) integrations with Laravel
+* [Plugin Manager](https://pm.fresns.org/) is a convenient Laravel extension package designed for modular management of your large-scale Laravel applications.
 * Laravel [Purity](https://github.com/abbasudo/laravel-purity) is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
 By simply adding filter() to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.
 * [REQUIRE PIN](https://github.com/ikechukwukalu/requirepin) A laravel package for pin confirmation and validation before processing requests to a specified route.
 * [OPcodes's Log Viewer](https://github.com/opcodesio/log-viewer) helps you quickly and clearly see individual log entries, to search, filter, and make sense of your Laravel logs fast.